-Making use of the Chimney Brest
+Making use of the Chimney Breast

 Replicate Original Details

-If you are considering a ground floor extension this is something our Design Team would be happy to advise on and if you have any questions at all, please don’t hesitate to get in touch by emailing email@example.com .
+If you are considering a ground floor extension, our Design Team would be happy to advise.
+If you have any questions at all, please don’t hesitate to get in touch by emailing email@example.com .